/ Why and How to Become an Allied Health Professional

 The healthcare sector is an important influence towards promoting the well-being of the general population.
 There are many areas of speciality available at the certificate level, allowing you to study for a potentially stable and rewarding career in many different areas of interest.

-Allied Health Assistants work under the direct supervision of health care professionals (such as doctors and nurses) to provide therapeutic and program-related support in a variety of assistant roles such as occupational therapy, physiotherapy, podiatry, speech pathology and nutrition.
+Allied Health Assistants work under the direct supervision of health care professionals (such as doctors and nurses) to provide therapeutic and program-related support in a variety of assistant roles such as occupational therapy, physiotherapy, speech pathology among others.

 |Job Outlook||Average Salary||Work Hours||Age Groups|

 |Education Level||Skills Trends||Courses||Interview with a Pro|

 Source: *Job Outlook Government website.
 ABS Labour Force Survey, DEEWR trend data and DEEWR projections to 2023.
 Estimates have been rounded.

 Employment for Occupational Therapists (Allied Health) is expected to grow very strongly.
 Employment in this medium sized occupation rose very strongly in the past five years and in the long-term (ten years).